Malinskiy/stf-client/README.md

-    disconnect - Disconnect device(s) from local adb server and remove device(s) from user devices in STF help       - Shows a list of commands or help for one command keys       - Show available keys for filtering values     - Show known values for the filtering key
+    disconnect - Disconnect device(s) from local adb server and remove device(s) from user devices in STF help       - Shows a list of commands or help for one command keys       - Show available keys for filtering share      - Share available devices in STF with other agents and attach it to local adb server values     - Show known values for the filtering key

 ENVIRONMENT VARIABLES